probedock/probedock/doc/rox/deploy.md

 ### Hot Deploy

-When an upgrade requires no migration and resque workers do not need to be restarted, ROX Center can be upgraded with no downtime.
+When an upgrade requires no migration, ROX Center can be upgraded with no downtime.
 The changelog will indicate to which versions this scenario is applicable.

 ```bash